 “Change” shall mean a change in the Scope of Work, Specifications, Contract Price, Completion Date, or Project Schedule, and any other addition, alteration, deletion or modification of the Work or its time of performance.

-“Change In Law” means the occurrence of any of the following events after the Effective Date: (a) repeal, amendment, modification, supplementation or replacement of any existing Governmental Authorization or Law affecting the Work, Contractor or any Affiliate or Subcontractor of Contractor in relation to the Work, (b) promulgation or enactment of any new Governmental Authorization or Law affecting the Work, Contractor, any Affiliate of Contractor or Subcontractor in relation to the Work, (c) cancellation or nonrenewal or a change in the conditions applicable to any Governmental Authorization, (d) commencement of the effectiveness of any Law affecting the Work, Contractor, any Affiliate or Subcontractor in relation to the Work or imposition of a requirement for a Governmental Authorization that has not yet entered into effect or is not required at the Effective Date, (e) change in the manner in which a Law or Governmental Authorization is enforced, applied or interpreted with respect to the Work, Contractor, any Affiliate or Subcontractor in relation to the Work, or in the enforcement, application or interpretation thereof, (f) after the date of grant of any of the Governmental Authorizations a change in the terms and conditions attaching to any such Governmental Authorization or the attachment of any new terms or conditions to not being treated on a timely basis on application therefor having been duly made; but excluding any such event to the extent that its effect is the imposition of or a change in any Taxes.
+“Change In Law” means the occurrence of any of the following events after the Effective Date: (a) repeal, amendment, modification, supplementation or replacement of any existing Governmental Authorization or Law affecting the Work, Contractor or any Affiliate or Subcontractor of Contractor in relation to the Work, (b) promulgation or enactment of any new Governmental Authorization or Law affecting the Work, Contractor, any Affiliate of Contractor or Subcontractor in relation to the Work, (c) cancellation or nonrenewal or a change in the conditions applicable to any Governmental Authorization, (d) commencement of the effectiveness of any Law affecting the Work, Contractor, any Affiliate or Subcontractor in relation to the Work or imposition of a requirement for a Governmental Authorization that has not yet entered into effect or is not required at the Effective Date, (e) change in the manner in which a Law or Governmental Authorization is enforced, applied or interpreted with respect to the Work, Contractor, any Affiliate or Subcontractor in relation to the Work, or in the enforcement, application or interpretation thereof, (f) after the date of grant of any of the Governmental Authorizations a change in the terms and conditions attaching to any such Governmental Authorization or the attachment of any new terms or conditions to not being treated on a timely basis on application therefor having been duly made.

 “Change Order” shall mean a written order pursuant to Article 6, signed by Owner and Contractor authorizing a Change.